 Accurately identifying a bear market can help investors avoid some tough equity market losses.
-And whilst avoiding a bear isn’t necessarily required to achieve your long-term investment goals, it can certainly help.
+And while avoiding a bear isn’t necessarily required to achieve your long-term investment goals, it can certainly help.
 Unfortunately, doing so is very difficult and investors often struggle to recognize if a downturn is a bear—by definition a fundamentally driven equity market decline of 20% or more over a longer period of time, or a correction—a sharp sentiment driven fall of 10% or more.
 For investors looking to identify a bear market, understanding what can or can’t signify a bear is essential.

 One common misconception of bear markets is that they happen at the same time as the economy experiences a recession.
-Whilst it is true that bear markets usually pair with recessions, they generally don’t start simultaneously.
+While it is true that bear markets usually pair with recessions, they generally don’t start simultaneously.
 Equities are a leading economic indicator.
 Bear markets usually begin months before recessions do.
 See Exhibit 1, which compares US bear market and recession start dates since 1926.

 Exhibit 1: Bear Markets Usually Begin Well Before Recessions Do